vitaly-t/pg-monitor/README.md

 ## log

-This optional event is to let your application log everything that appears on screen into your log file:
+This optional event is to let your application save everything that appears on screen into your log file:

 ```javascript